11 Creative Ways to Present a Gift of Jewelry

 3. Surprise TimingWhen you have a prime gift-giving occasion, such as a birthday, anniversary or holiday, your significant other probably knows a gift is coming.
 To throw off that expectation, change up the timing of the gift giving.
 For example, if you normally exchange gifts with your spouse at a special dinner on your anniversary, present them with their anniversary jewelry gift first thing in the morning.
 The timing of the surprise present catches them off guard and makes the gift more exciting.
-Another option is to give your significant other the jewelry the day before a special event.
-They probably won’t be expecting the gift early, and they can actually wear the jewelry for the special celebration.

 4. Misleading PackagingJewelry boxes are usually easy to recognize when presented in wrapping paper.
 A misleading package presentation keeps the recipient in suspense a little longer.
 If the recipient has a good sense of humor, try wrapping the jewelry inside a larger box for a mundane item, such as a new toaster or a pair of shoes.
 It’s okay if the initial reaction is one of disappointment.
 Once the box comes open and the real gift is revealed, their disappointment will quickly be replaced with joy and excitement.
 A similar idea is to use a plain gift box that is much larger than the jewelry packaging.
 Build suspense even more by using four or five boxes that get gradually larger.
 Wrap the jewelry in the smallest box, place it in the next size box, and wrap that.
 Continue with the remaining boxes.